You’re probably wondering what you can do to prepare for those first magical moments of breastfeeding your baby. The

 2. Assess Your Breasts

 Breast Trauma – Have you ever had an accident or injury which has caused nerve damage?
 Trauma may also come in the form of sexual abuse, consider seeking counseling for this before your baby arrives.

 Breast Surgery – Breast augmentation or reduction can result in nerve damage to the nipple.
 Discuss the likelihood of permanent damage with your surgeon, especially if your nipple was relocated during surgery.

 Nipples – If your nipples stay flat or have a dimple when they are stimulated this can make it difficult for baby to latch.
-Read more about techniques to draw out your nipples here.
+Read more about breastfeeding with flat or inverted nipples here.

 3. What’s Normal Baby Behavior?